 Section Image

 • 141 Flamingo St

-The best sunset in one of a kind custom built home in Atlantic Beach.
+One of a kind custom built home in Atlantic Beach.
 Nestled on a desirable beach block between the ocean and the bay close to all Atlantic beach has to offer.
 Restaurants, gorgeous Sandy beaches, boardwalk, tennis and Pickleball courts, transportation in so much more.
 This modern colonial New construction Home features five bedrooms and four full baths.
-EVERYTHING is new from
+EVERYTHING is new from door knobs to light

+Section Image